New Patients 757-216-9914

 What to Know about Your Teeth

-Basic Oral Hygiene
+The Basics of Oral Hygiene

 Common Dental Problems to Watch For

-• Bleeding gums: If your gums bleed when you brush or floss, it could be a sign of gum disease or you might be brushing too hard.
-Either way, it’s best to talk to your dentist.
+Bleeding gums when you brush or floss could be a sign of gum disease or even just brushing too hard.
+Either way, it’s worth discussing with your dentist.
+Persistent bad breath or a bad taste in your mouth might indicate an issue like gum disease or a cavity that needs attention.

-How Oral Health Affects Overall Health
+How Oral Health Affects Your Overall Health

 By practicing good oral hygiene, you can reduce the risk of these health issues.
 Regular dental visits help prevent infections that could spread to other parts of your body.
 If you have a condition like diabetes, managing your overall health can also improve your oral health.